The Ice Plant, a cold-hardy succulent hailing from Africa of which you’ll find lots of varieties.

 Ice Plants – Versatile And Rugged

 Ice plants produce lovely, daisy-like flower in several cheerful flower colors.
-Plants grow as a ground cover outdoors (doubles for erosion control) and as a trailing plant when kept in pots.
+Grown as an ice plant ground cover outdoors (doubles for erosion control) and as a trailing ice plant when kept in pots.
 They also make wonderful additions to rock gardens, and make very fine potted plants.

-These tough little hardy succulent plants reach a height of about three to six inches.
+These tough little hardy ice plant succulents reach a height of about three to six inches.
 Individual plants spread from two to four feet in width.
 They are hardy in USDA Zones 5 -9.

 Their bloom time throughout the summer and into the fall and stay green year round in a temperate setting.
 In colder areas, foliage dies back in the winter time, but new plants will grow from seed in the spring.